woocommerce/woocommerce/docs/block-product-editor-development/common-tasks.md

 # Common tasks

+## How to add a new field to the product editor

+TODO: Describe how to add a new field, including adding it to the REST API.

 ## Adding a group/section/field next to an existing one

 Here's a snippet that adds a new block to the catalog section for simple products, between the first and second fields (order 15):